 Obstructive Sleep Apnoea: Its Impact on Diabetes and Cardiovascular Disease

-Studies done by independent groups in Australia indicated that obstructive sleep apnoea is a probable cause of systemic hypertension in middle-aged and young people and that treatment definitely aids to reduce high blood pressure in some patients.
-The same studies concluded that severe OSA is strongly linked with increased mortality, cardiovascular disease and stroke in middle-aged people.
+Studies done by independent groups in Australia indicated that obstructive sleep apnoea is a probable cause of systemic hypertension in middle-aged and young people and that treatment aids in reducing high blood pressure in some patients.
+The same studies concluded that severe OSA is strongly linked with increased mortality, cardiovascular disease, and stroke in middle-aged people.

 It is a fact that there is a prevalence of type 2 diabetes mellitus and cardiovascular disease in patients with OSA.
-Irregular hypoxia with irregular sleep significantly leads to procoagulopathy and proinflammatory states which then lead to insulin resistance (IR) and cardiovascular disease (CVD).
+Irregular hypoxia with irregular sleep significantly leads to coagulopathy and inflammatory states which then lead to insulin resistance (IR) and cardiovascular disease (CVD).
 Current studies point out that OSA is a risk factor for IR and CVD, independent of obesity.

 Insulin Resistance and Diabetes